-Mr. Yan has over 31 years of experience in the information technology industry and is a fellow of the Hong Kong Computer Society.
+Mr. Yan has over 32 years of experience in the information technology industry and is a fellow of the Hong Kong Computer Society.
 He was an executive director and group chief executive officer of Computer And Technologies Holdings Limited ("C&T").
 Prior to joining C&T in April 2000, he had held senior management positions in large consulting and information technology services companies including Accenture and Tradelink Electronic Commerce Limited.
 Mr. Yan also has extensive experience serving on a range of public services committees.
-He is a director of Hong Kong Data Centre Association Limited, a non-executive director of Hong Kong Cyberport Management Company Limited, Honorary Advisor of the Hong Kong Computer Society and a member of the Independent Police Complaints Council.
+He is a director of Hong Kong Data Centre Association Limited and a Honorary Advisor of the Hong Kong Computer Society.